Zhijie-Song/Japanese-Discourse-Treebank/adapted_DMRST/README.md

 ## Introduction

-This directory is forked and adapted from the original DMRST parser: https://github.com/seq-to-mind/DMRST_Parser.
+This directory is forked and adapted from the original DMRST parser: https://github.com/seq-to-mind/DMRST_Parser and the GCDT adaptation: https://github.com/logan-siyao-peng/GCDT

-Please cite their paper:
+Please cite their papers:

 `DMRST: A Joint Framework for Document-Level Multilingual RST Discourse Segmentation and Parsing` and `Multilingual Neural RST Discourse Parsing.`